 Anticipated benefits and risks that may have to be shared.

 Disposal of Residual Resources

-Disposal of research input resources at the completion of study must be specified between collaborating institutions and where necessary the participating communities.
-The disposal should however aim at capacity building at the host institution
+Disposal of research input resources after study must be specified between collaborating institutions and where necessary the participating communities.
+The disposal should, however, aim at the capacity building at the host institution.